-DNS record types · Cloudflare DNS docs
+DNS record types

 A and AAAA

-A and AAAA records direct browser requests to an origin web server (A for IPv4 addresses and AAAA for IPv6 addressess).
+A and AAAA records direct browser requests to an origin web server (A for IPv4 addresses and AAAA for IPv6 addresses).

 These records include the following fields: